Anjan-AI/TSAI-EVA5/Session 4 - Architectural Basics/Readme.md

 4. No fully connected layer

 ### below are the deatils of the used Netowrk ###
-1. 3 X 3 kernal Convolution.
+1. 3 X 3 kernel Convolution.
 2. Batch Normalization after every convlution.
-3. Dropout at each bloack.
+3. Dropout at each block.
-4. 1X1 kernal based convolution to reduce the no of channel.
+4. 1X1 kernel based convolution to reduce the no of channel.
 5. Max pooling used once after reaching recpetive filed of 7 X7
 6. GAP used as the last layer.
 7. total no of Parameter: 18698